charnley/dotfiles/setup.deb.x/README.md

 Then the bluetooth discover module is loaded after x11 is started.
 Then you can use `blueman-applet` to connect, and the sound should be visible in `pavucontrol`.

+## Bluetooth re-connects

+Bluetooth on blueman-applet is a bit buggy at times.
+Especially when it auto-connectes/pairs.

+so in the following conf, find the ReconnectAttempts and disable it.

+    # /etc/bluetooth/main.conf
+    ReconnectAttempts=0

 ## USB sound not showing up in `pavucontrol`

 In my case, the card was shown in `pactl` sink list, but not showing up in `pavucontrol`/pulseaudio